opentargets/gentropy/docs/howto/python_api/c_applying_methods.md

 !!! info "The `window_based_clumping` method is also available as a class method"

-    The `window_based_clumping` method is also available as a class method of the `LD` class.
+    The `window_based_clumping` method is also available as a class method of the `WindowBasedClumping` class.
 This method performs window-based clumping on summary statistics.

     ```python
     # Perform window-based clumping on summary statistics